 Add the rest of the flour mixture, bit by bit, until the dough comes together.

-Turn the dough onto lightly floured surface, knead gently until the mixture loses its stickiness.
+Turn the dough onto a lightly floured surface.
+Knead it gently until the mixture loses its stickiness.
 Add a little more flour if needed: the dough should be nice and warm and easy to knead.

-Shape into a flat disc, cover with cling film and rest in the fridge for about 1 hour.
+Shape into a flat disc, place into a reusable ziplock bag or silicone bag, seal and rest in the fridge for approximately 1 hour.

-When ready to roll out dough, preheat oven to 180°C.
+When you are ready to roll out the dough, preheat the oven to 180°C fan forced.

-Remove the dough from the fridge and roll the dough out on lightly floured work surface to about 0.5cm thickness.
-If dough is too firm, leave for a few minutes to soften.
+Remove the dough from the fridge and roll the dough out onto a lightly floured work surface to about 0.5cm thickness.
+If the dough is too firm, leave it for a few minutes to soften.

-Cut shapes from dough using a cookie cutter, re-rolling dough as necessary.
-Place shapes on oven trays lined with baking paper.
+Cut shapes from dough using a cookie cutter, re-rolling the dough as necessary.
+Place the shapes on oven trays lined with baking paper or reusable silicone matts.

-Bake in oven for about 8-10 minutes or until lightly browned.
+Bake in the oven for about 8 minutes or until lightly browned.
 Transfer to a cooling rack to cool.